-LDR3320: Collaborative LeadershipCredits: 3Prerequisite: LDR 3003 Description: The purpose of this course is to teach students how to collaborate successfully in an ever-changing global environment by building the foundation for leadership in both theory and practice that can be applied to any organization or group.
-Increasing numbers of leaders are needed who are able to work collaboratively and lead across cultures and disciplines from business to educational environments.
-Collaborative leadership knowledge and skills have become a necessity to enable emerging leaders to transcend differences to build organizations and teams of committed workers and employees.
-This course is open to all Juniors and Seniors and satisfies an elective requirement for the Minor in Community Leadership.
+Description: Prerequisite: LDR 3003;The focus of this course is on leadership within the context of small work groups and self-directed project teams and their role and functions within community organizations.
+The purpose of this course is to teach students how to collaborate effectively in an ever-changing world by building the foundation for leadership in both theory and practice that can be applied to any organization or group.
+As a result of the information explosion, increasing numbers of leaders are needed who are able to work collaboratively and lead across cultures and disciplines from business to educational environments.
+Business people are working with individual and groups from all culture and walks of life on every continent.
+Collaborative leadership knowledge and skills have become a necessity to enable emerging leaders to transcend differences to build organizations and teams of committed workers.
+This course is generally presented in the "hybrid" model, using both online and classroom delivery methods.
+This course satisfies the primary elective requirement for the Leadership Minor.

-Copyright © 2014 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000
+Copyright © 2015 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000